Updated February 1, 2019

 42-10-1 & 42-10-2 - An unlimited amount of clothing; books; furniture; health aids.
 Jewelry up to a value of $2,500.

 48-2-15 - Building materials.

-53-4-28 - Minimum amount of shares needed for membership in cooperative association.
+53-4-28 - Shares needed for membership in a cooperative association.

-35-12-7 - The greater of the following: 40 times the federal hourly minimum wage or minimum of 75% of disposable earnings.
-Judge may approve more for low income debtors.
+35-12-7 - A court-ordered amount or the greater of the following: 40 times the federal hourly minimum wage or minimum of 75% of disposable earnings.

 11 U.S.C. § 522 - Tax exempt retirement accounts (including 401(k)s, 403(b)s, profit-sharing and money purchase plans, SEP and SIMPLE IRAs, and defined benefit plans).